TBG-Platform/frontend/README.md

 - @action means that the following function touches observable properties.
 It also delays updates to observers until the function has finished

 Putting it all together - whenever an observable property is changed, any observer components that reference that property in their render method (or methods called via render) will re-render automatically.

+One thing to be aware of - you cannot have a component that observes an observable value which then updates that observable in its render method.
+This would cause an infinite loop:

+- render, update observable
+- oh - observable has updated, re-render
+- repeat forever

+Other than the above point, MobX is pretty easy to use!
+Their documentation is here if you want to find out more: https://mobx.js.org/README.html

 Using MobX means we can keep all logic outside of our components as much as possible.
 You should avoid having functions inside your react components; each major component should have its own ComponentState.ts which holds the callbacks and state values for components.
 A major benefit to this system is that if we choose to swap out components the business logic in unaffected; you can drop in new components or make major changes this way without having to worry about losing any logic which should remain the same.